maxchang3/hexo-markmap/README.md

 ## Config

-Add your options to config.yml
+Add your options to config.yml.

-convention over configuration, if you don't need any following feature, then you needn't to add these configs.
+Convention over configuration, if you don’t need any of the following features, then you don’t need to add these configs.

 By default, it works well.
 Each option has a default value.

 ### pjax fixing

 default value `false`

 ```yaml
 hexo_markmap:
   pjax: true
 ```

-if your blog install pjax, please turn it on.
+If your blog has pjax installed, please turn it on.

 ### KaTeX
 default value `false`